Shawn and Justin’s Story

 Shawn kept a journal from the time Justin returned home from his military deployment in the Middle East, writing down what was happening to her family and how she was dealing with it.
 Shawn had no idea when she started the Facebook group “Military With PTSD” that it would grow into a nationwide support group for more than 100,000 people.

-When the Gourleys first started talking about adding veterans to the Facebook page and expanding on Justin’s side to the book, he was nervous.
+When the Gourley’s started talking about adding veterans to the Facebook page and expanding on Justin’s side to the book, he was nervous.
 Some parts of the book are very personal, but he knew it was going to help other couples and families dealing with PTSD so of course he was on board.
 Justin and Shawn believe one of the best ways to help veterans battling PTSD when they return home is to educate and empower the spouses.
 Their motto is simple, “Seeing it from both sides,” because to change a situation you have to understand it first.
-But the Gourleys didn’t stop there.
-They have launched Project PTSD TKO: Teens and Kids Overcoming with their daughter Jesse who is 10.

 Shawn’s vision is to raise awareness and help support veterans, spouses, and family members with PTSD through education materials and providing peer-to-peer support.
 Shawn’s approach to helping families connect despite PTSD is something she developed through analyzing her own situation with Justin, her interactions with the thousands of community members on the Military with PTSD Facebook page, and discussions with professionals in the PTSD field.
 Teaching family members to understand PTSD, how it changes the brain, learning new communication techniques, and changing your perception are all part of Shawn’s approach.
 Since its beginning, the Facebook page has helped service members, veterans, spouses, and family members to overcome the stigma of PTSD.

 Now that Military with PTSD Inc. has officially become a 501c3 nonprofit, the Military with PTSD Board of Directors are helping the Gourleys bring their ideas to full realization.
 Shawn and some dedicated volunteers are developing programs and launching them as soon as they are completed.
-They have an interactive website Strength of a Warrior to help veterans learn and understand PTSD along with links to find professional help and the much anticipated Caregiver Warm-Line has launched along side the Resolve of a Caregiver website that has educational videos for caregivers.
-They are currently working on launching local support groups as well as a publishing program for veterans and family called Ashes to Phoenix.
+They have an interactive website Strength of a Warrior to help veterans learn and understand PTSD along with links to find professional help and the much-anticipated Caregiver Warm-Line has launched alongside the Resolve of a Caregiver website that has educational videos for caregivers.
+They are working on launching local support groups as well as a publishing program for veterans and family called Ashes to Phoenix.

 Through it all the Gourleys have experienced the same ups and downs that most families have when PTSD is in the home, but they remain positive, turn toward each other instead of on each other, try to see things from both sides, and remain open about their story as a way to continue to help others.